cepsdev/machines4ceps/README.md

 The code can be found in __examples/first_steps/basic_uml_state_diagram_with_actions.ceps__.

-The extended version works perfectly fine with our simulations (*simulation_1.ceps* and *simulation_2.ceps*) developed so far, and exhibits exactly the same behaviour as our previous version.
+The extended version works perfectly fine with our simulations (*simulation_1.ceps* and *simulation_2.ceps*) developed so far, and exhibits exactly the same behaviour as our previous version under the current set of simulations.
 To get a somehow different behaviour, we need to trigger at least one __ANY_KEY__ transition.
 That's done by adding a couple of __ANY_KEY__ events to our simulation.

 ```javascript